Rehab For Alcoholics In South Africa

 Community-based resources include:

-Many churches and non-profit organisations provide free or low-cost addiction support services, particularly in underserved areas.
+Many churches and non-profit organisations provide free or low-cost addiction support services in underserved areas.

 Legislation and Medical Aid Coverage

-South African law recognises addiction as a health issue, and efforts are being made to improve access to treatment.
-The Prevention of and Treatment for Substance Abuse Act aims to provide a comprehensive national response to substance abuse.
+South African law recognises addiction as a health issue, and efforts are improving access to treatment.
+The Prevention of and Treatment for Substance Abuse Act provides a national response to substance abuse.

 Medical aid schemes in South Africa often cover some aspects of addiction treatment.
 Coverage varies between providers, but many offer benefits for: